 Australian Consulate-General in Ho Chi Minh City.
 You can also apply for the CNI from the

-Department of Foreign Affairs and Trade in Australia but additional fees will apply because it will also need to be authenticated by the Vietnamese Embassy or Consulate of Vietnam in Australia before it is recognised by the Department of Justice in Vietnam.
+Department of Foreign Affairs and Trade in Australia but additional fees will apply as it will need to be authenticated by the Embassy or Consulate of Vietnam in Australia before it is recognised by the Department of Justice in Vietnam.

-Increased Australian business activity in Vietnam has resulted in higher numbers of commercial disputes in recent years.
-If you are considering entering into a contract of any sort in Vietnam, first seek professional legal advice.
+Increased Australian business activity has resulted in higher numbers of commercial disputes in recent years.
+If you are considering entering into a contract of any sort, first seek professional legal advice.

 Disputes over alleged misrepresentation of working and living conditions for Australians working in Vietnam, particularly those teaching English, occur frequently.

 Before signing an employment contract or travelling to Vietnam for work:

 - verify the true nature of the work being offered